top of page

 One two three four!

-After the one sighting of the trolls in 1919, they were never again spotted, so it is unknown whether or not their war, whatever it was they were fighting against, truly ended in 1994.
+After the one sighting of the trooping fairies in 1919, they were never again spotted.
+Thus it is unknown whether or not their war, whatever it was they were fighting against, truly ended in 1994.
+Their patchwork clothing and shabby appearance gives them some parallels with the drone hunting duende, the leprechauns, and the dwendi.
+Many types of Native American little people were engaged in supernatural warfare, and so could perhaps also be linked with the trooping fairies and their own mysterious war.

 From "Encounters with Little Men," by Jerome Clark, for Fate Magazine, November 1978